runspired/rfcs/text/0000-ember-data-collections.md

 ## Unresolved questions

+- References vs Resources and mixing them for operations
+- Record materialization
 - should we cleanup the relationship layer first (ala https://github.com/emberjs/data/pull/4882)
 - should `collection()` descriptor come as a separate RFC?
 - should `buildURL()` helper come as a separate RFC, potentially as `store.buildURL`?